 - A stand that was missed by a minefield or that ignored a Pin from the minefield, can immediately move out of the minefield without being attacked by the minefield again that initiative.
 On the other hand, if the stand elects to remain stationary within the minefield it will lose this benefit.

-- A stand that has been stationary in a minefield for any reason will be attacked by the minefield as soon as it moves again.
+- A stand that is stationary in a minefield for any reason, is not attacked by the minefield, but will be attacked by the minefield as soon as it moves again.
 This applies regardless of the reason for being stationary, e.g. player chooses not to immediately leave the minefield or because the stand was suppressed earlier.

 CF4.4.2 Hardpoints, Bunkers and other Structures